redhat-openstack/infrared/docs/source/tripleo-undercloud.rst

     ir tripleo-undercloud --snapshot-backup yes

-Or optionally, provide the file name of the image to create (defaults to "undercloud-snapshot.qcow2").
+Or optionally, provide the filename of the image to create (defaults to "undercloud-snapshot.qcow2").

 .. note:: the filename refers to a path on the hypervisor.

     ir tripleo-undercloud --snapshot-backup yes --snapshot-filename custom-name.qcow2